sker65/WordclockV3/README.md

 - added new snake transition
 - added switch off at night time feature
 - cleanup weg ui / JS
+- added fill modes for background filling to not just reset the background (big brightness change)
 # esp8266wordclock
 Wordclock with WS2812B RGB LED modules driven by an ESP8266 module